MarkStringer/MarkStringer.github.io/_posts/2014-03-05-The_Second_Circle.markdown

+---
+title: "The Second Circle"
+layout: post
+---

-#The Second Circle
+# The Second Circle
-##The Metroland Blogs
+## The Metroland Blogs
 I'm re-reading a book that I read first a couple of years ago.

-The idea of ["The Second Circle" by Patsy Rodenburg](http://www.amazon.co.uk/dp/0393345904) is very simple.
+The idea of "The Second Circle" by Patsy Rodenburg is very simple.
 There are three modes of communication:

 **First circle**: talking so that no one will hear, talking to yourself.
 Muttering, mumbling.
 Saying nothing, allowing yourself to be talked at.